sankshaypusa/project/README.md

 the details  regarding information related to medical inventory in hospitals are displayed in third party app known POSTMAN

-  Postman is a standalone software testing API platform to test, design, modify, and document APIs.
+ 1)Postman is a standalone software testing API platform to test, design, modify, and document APIs.

-It is a simple Graphic User Interface for sending and viewing HTTP requests and responses.
+2)It is a simple Graphic User Interface for sending and viewing HTTP requests and responses.

-While using Postman, for testing purposes, one doesn't need to write any HTTP client network code.
+3)While using Postman, for testing purposes, one doesn't need to write any HTTP client network code.
 Instead, we build test suites called collections and let Postman interact with the API.

-This tool has the ability to make various types of HTTP requests like GET, POST, PUT, DELETE.
+4)This tool has the ability to make various types of HTTP requests like GET, POST, PUT, DELETE.

+Why Postman?

+1)Accessibility- One can use it anywhere after installing Postman into the device by simply logging in to the account.

+2)Use Collections-Postman allows users to build collections for their API-calls.
+Every set can create multiple requests and subfolders.
+It will help to organize the test suites.

+3)Automation Testing-Tests can be performed in several repetitions or iterations by using the Collection Runner, which saves time for repeated tests.

+4)Debugging- To effectively debug the tests, the postman console helps to track what data is being retrieved.